provadigital/digital-river/docs/README.md

 }
 ```

-⚠️ _For /tax-identifiers API, the key version must be either version 2021-02-23 or 2021-03-23 for it it to function
+⚠️ _For `/tax-identifiers API`, the key version must be either version 2021-02-23 or 2021-03-23 for it it to function

 <!-- DOCS-IGNORE:start -->